 Preliminary Roost Assessment

-A Preliminary Roost Assessment or PRA, sometimes referred to as a daytime bat survey or batscoping is designed to determine the suitability of the building to support roosting bats.
-Our experienced ecologists can typically undertake a PRA for under £300.
+A Preliminary Roost Assessment (PRA), sometimes referred to as a daytime bat survey or bat scoping, is designed to determine the suitability of the building to support roosting bats.

 The survey involves an Internal and External Visual Inspection (IEVA) of the building or structure.
-Features such as small gaps in soffit and fascia boards, raised or missing ridge tiles and gaps at gable ends, which have potential as access points are visually assessed by our experienced bat ecologists.
-The interior of the building including roof voids (where possible) is visually assessed for evidence of bat activity and for its suitability to support roosting bats.
+Features such as small gaps in soffit and fascia boards, raised or missing ridge tiles and gaps at gable ends, which have potential as access points are visually assessed by our team.
+The interior of the building including roof voids (where possible) is visually assessed for evidence of bat activity and for their suitability to support roosting bats.

 Preliminary Roost Assessments can be undertaken at any time of year.
 However, the level of visual evidence created by target species (bats and birds) may vary throughout the year due to weather conditions and human disturbance.

 A Preliminary Roost Assessment will typically also include a data search with the local bat group or records centre as part of a desk study.